-Recently I have heard a lot of people saying this.
-Some of them have gone through a bad experience and they are naturally hesitant to move on in life and get settled all over again.
-Yes it is scary.
+These words are becoming more and more common.
+Some have gone through a bad experience and they are naturally hesitant to move on in life and get settled all over again.
+Others have seen their friends/family suffering in marriage and now they say they can’t afford to take a chance and end up like them.
+Yes, it is scary!
 Even the thought of trusting someone scares the hell out of you.
-Others have seen their friends/family suffering in marriage and now they say they can’t afford to take a chance and end up like them.

 “Women impure are for men impure, and men impure for women impure, and women of purity are for men of purity, and men of purity are for women of purity: these are not affected by what people say: for them there is forgiveness, and a provision honorable.”
 Ayat 26 of Surrah An-Nur.

-I went through that phase in life too where I thought to myself and told my friends ‘I will never get married and lose my identity.
-I cannot go through all that pain all over again when its not even worth it.’
+I went through that phase in life too where I said ‘I will never get married and lose my identity.
+I cannot go through all that pain all over again when it’s not even worth it.’
 After seeing bad faces of people in life, it is natural for one to make assumptions like:

 We all must realize that it is our need to get married and settle down.
 This is what’s best for us.
 We can not live alone for the rest of our lives and give in to fear.
-Yes change is always scary but we must be strong enough to embrace change.
-No matter when you get married, it will give you goosebumps and palpitations but that is all temporary.
-A happy marriage will give you butterflies you will never get enough of.
+Yes, change is always scary but we must be strong enough to embrace change.

 What if I ain’t one of them fools just playin’ some game